business-science/timetk/README.md

 Benefits
 --------

-The `timekit` package enables a user to work with time objects.
-The package has tools for inspecting and manipulating the time-based index (e.g. a date or date time column from a `tbl` or the dates stored as rownames from an `xts` object) and converting objects to and from the many time series classes.
+The `timekit` package enables a user to more easily work with time series objects in R. The package has tools for inspecting and manipulating the time-based index (e.g. a date or date time column from a `tbl` or the dates stored as rownames from an `xts` object) and converting time-based objects to and from the many time series classes.
 The following are key benefits:

 -   **Index extraction: get the time series index from any time series object**
 -   **Understand time series: create a signature decomposition and summary from a time series index**
 -   **Build future time series: create a future time series from an index**
--   **Simplifies the coercion process between time-based tibbles (`tbl`) and the major time series data types `xts`, `zoo`, `zooreg`, and `ts`.
+-   **Coerce between time-based tibbles (`tbl`) and the major time series data types `xts`, `zoo`, `zooreg`, and `ts`.
 Maximizes time-based data retention during coercion to regularized time series**

 Tools
 -----